 Aleš Šteger is a Slovene poet, writer, editor and literary critic.
-Aleš belongs to a generation of writers that started to publish right after the fall of Yugoslavia.
+Aleš belongs to a generation of writers that started to publish immediately after the fall of Yugoslavia.
 His first poetry collection Šahovnice ur (1995) was sold out in three weeks after publication and indicated a new generation of Slovenian artists and writers. Štegers books have been translated into 16 languages and his poems appeared in internationally renowned magazines and newspapers as The New Yorker, Die Zeit, Neue Zürcher Zeitung, TLS and many others.
 Among other prizes and honours his English translation of Knjiga reči (The Book of Things, BOA Editions, 2010) won two mayor U.S. translation awards (BTBA award and AATSEL).
-In 1998 Šteger won the Veronika Award for his poetry collection Kašmir and in 2008 he won the Rožanc Award, the highest prize for essays written in Slovene language, for Berlin.
+In 1998 Šteger won the Veronika Award for his poetry collection Kašmir and in 2008 he won the Rožanc Award, Berlin's most prestigous prize for essays written in the Slovene language.

 Photo: Fotowerk Aichner